Panasonic Energy India Company Ltd.

 7. Management Discussion and Analysis Business Overview

 Battery industry in India is dominated by Zinc Carbon batteries unlikein other parts of the world which is dominated by Alkaline battery market.
-Alkaline is acategory for future growth.
+Alkaline is acategory which is continuously showing an uptrend and indicates good future growth.

-In the financial year 2018-19 your Company registered more than doubledigit growth in the consumer channel markets and has in the second consecutive yearsuccessfully clinched orders of Alkaline AA for the Electronic Voting Machine (EVM) whichhave been successfully executed.
+In the financial year 2021-22 your Company registered more than doubledigit growth in the consumer channel markets.
 Your Company also envisages a sizeablebusiness in the forthcoming year in this segment.

-Rechargeable battery market is stagnant and contributes around 1% to total batterydemand.
-This segment is dominated by imported low priced rechargeablebatteries.
+Rechargeable battery market contributes around 1% to total batterydemand.
+This segment is dominated by imported low priced rechargeable batteries.

 Dealers and consumers appreciate the quality and superiority of ourrechargeable batteries.
-Your Company registered a good growth of about 137% in terms ofrevenues year on year.
+Your Company maintained its dominance and marketshare in thiscategory.